-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 What the stock promoters and bulls say:

 Growth opportunities through accretive acquisitions - Radiant has grown through acquisitions and plans to continue its strategy.
 Acquisitions are quickly accretive as it targets generally small agent based forwarding businesses that are generating ~$1M to $3M in annual EBITDA and pays 4x-5x TTM EBITDA.
-Increase in its network size should improve economies of scale
+Increase in its network size should improve economies of scale.

 Spruce Point's Rebuttal:

 There's hardly much evidence to suggest that Radiant as been a successful roll-up after a decade in existence.
-It has not generated any positive free cash flow after capex, preferred dividend and earn-out costs.
-It is getting harder for Radiant to find small acquisitions and pay just 4-5x, and the Company's own valuation of 11.4x unjustly rewards it for having created little value
+It has not generated any positive free cash flow after capex, preferred dividend, and earn-out costs.
+It is getting harder for Radiant to find small acquisitions and pay just 4-5x, and the Company's own valuation of 11.4x unjustly rewards it for having created little value.

 What the stock promoters and bulls say:

 Proprietary IT system should enhance operational efficiency - As competition in the industry increases, the demand for industry specific IT solutions will.
 Radiant has already set up a scalable IT platform which is SAP (NYSE: SAP) based.
-Consequently, the Company has a competitive advantage vs. smaller competitor
+Consequently, the Company has a competitive advantage vs. smaller competitor.

 Spruce Point's Rebuttal:

-All 3PL companies say they have a "proprietary" tech. systems that gives competitive advantages.
-The reality is that Radiant's small size and $3m technology spend is dwarfed by its public peers and new, well-funded, start-ups that have raised significant capital to invest in the next generation of logistics solutions
+All 3PL companies say they have "proprietary" tech systems that give competitive advantages.
+The reality is that Radiant's small size and $3m technology spend is dwarfed by its public peers and new, well-funded, start-ups that have raised significant capital to invest in the next generation of logistics solutions.

 What the stock promoters and bulls say:

-Radiant the next stock juggernaut like XPO Logistics circa 2012.
+Radiant the next stock juggernaut like XPO Logistics (XPO) circa 2012.
 Founded in October 2005.
-Bohn Crain (founder and CEO) has quietly been building an XPO-like company, but without the fanfare
+Bohn Crain (founder and CEO) has quietly been building an XPO-like company but without the fanfare.

 Spruce Point's Rebuttal:

-A very promotional statement which compares a $300m company vs. $11bn diversified giant.
-The reality is Radiant has failed to capture the same level of institutional support in 10yrs, and will likely never scale
+A very promotional statement, which compares a $300m company vs. $11bn diversified giant.
+The reality is Radiant has failed to capture the same level of institutional support in 10 years and will likely never scale.

 What the stock promoters and bulls say: